MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 3. Next to your existing payment method, choose **Change**.

-4. From the drop down menu, pick an alternate payment method, or choose **Credit card or debit card**
+4. From the drop-down menu, choose an alternate payment method, or choose **Credit card or debit card**

 ::: moniker-end